 My friend might not have felt she was worth loving, but I KNOW she was.
 I miss her even though I am glad she is no longer living in mental anquish and pain.

 As a conclusion to this ordeal, I have been told my friend's death was a suicide.
-So another type of grief is now taking place, which I detail here in my follow-up article.
+So another type of grief is now taking place.

 American Foundation for Suicide Prevention